 Although tourists typically get to see this location before everyone else, it’s also free for ticket holders to visit after the gates open on game days.

 If you want to see this area, make sure to arrive when the gates open, as they close Monument Park 45 minutes before the start of the game.

 If you plan on seeing both the Yankees Museum and Monument Park on game day, plan to spend at least 20-30 minutes in each area and being at the gates when they open.

-During some classic stadium tours, you will have the opportunity to visit the location where color commentators and reporters watch the game and record its events either for live television or for other media outlets.
-This is only available during tours.
+During some Classic Stadium Tours, you will have the opportunity to visit the location where color commentators and reporters watch the game and record its events either for live television or for other media outlets.

 Depending on when you take the Classic Stadium Tour, you may have the opportunity to visit the dugout where Yankees players will sit during a game.